-Urban Golf Course-Turned-Wetland Cuts Hurricane Harvey Flood Impacts
+Urban Golf Course-Turned-Wetland Cuts Storm and Flood Impacts

-As Hurricane Harvey bore down on the Texas community of Clear Lake, a reclaimed urban wetland, transformed from an abandoned golf course, performed exactly as it should—acting as a sponge to keep floodwaters away from area homes.
+When fierce storms bear down on the Texas community of Clear Lake, a reclaimed urban wetland, transformed from an abandoned golf course, performs exactly as it should—acting as a sponge to keep floodwaters away from area homes.
 The 200-acre wetland and green space, named Exploration Green, protects this land from commercial development.
 It was supported by the Texas General Land Office’s Coastal Management Program through a grant from NOAA’s Office for Coastal Management.

 Exploration Green received a 2018 Excellence in Green Infrastructure award from the U.S. Environmental Protection Agency and National Association of Flood and Stormwater Management Agencies.

-This reclamation effort is being implemented by the Galveston Bay Foundation.
-(Original story 2016/ updated 2018)
+This reclamation effort was implemented by the Galveston Bay Foundation.
+(Original story 2016/ updated 2018 and 2022)